-Autumn lamb has superb flavour, and holds up well with the spice and fruit of the tagine.
+Autumn Mutton and lamb have superb flavour, and hold up well with the spice and fruit of the tagine.
 We have a load of quince in the shop at the moment, thanks to a glut from a customer’s tree.
 They are odd shaped and beautifully scented, and this is an excellent use for them.
 Depending on numbers, you could have a whole shoulder on the bone, but this uses diced shoulder.
-If you pre-order, we will make up the spice mix for you.

 1.8kg boneless lamb shoulder, trimmed & diced into 4cm cubes